secureCodeBox/documentation/docs/contributing/integrating-a-scanner/templates.md

 ### new-scanner-parse-definition.yaml

-this file contains the ParseDefinition of your scanner.
+This file contains the ParseDefinition of your scanner.
 Please take a look at [ParseDefinitino | secureCodeBox](/docs/api/crds/parse-definition) on how to configure your `ParseDefinition`.

 ### cascading-rules.yaml